HorseTechInnovation/eqenum/docs/_setup.rst

     python manage.py loaddata languages_data.json.gz

-Then to get culture codes:
+Then to get culture codes use url (superuser only):

+    /update_culture_codes/